- Published 16 Dec 2015

 Project Healthy Children

-Project Healthy Children works with governments in developing countries to fortify staple foods such as flour, sugar, rice and oil with vitamins and minerals
+Project Healthy Children works with governments in low-income countries to fortify staple foods with vitamins and minerals.

 - The body needs micronutrients like vitamins, iodine, and iron to function.
 Micronutrient deficiencies can lead to various health problems, like blindness, birth defects, and serious cognitive impairment.

 Project Healthy Children provides technical assistance governments with micronutrient fortification programmes (the fortification of staple foods such as oil and salt with vitamins and minerals).
 We have written an extensive update this year and the charity evaluator Givewell is also in the process of reviewing PHC.